mhaeuser/Battery-Toolkit/README.md

 5. Open Battery Toolkit again from Applications folder

 > [!IMPORTANT]
-> This step is necessary, because the app is not notarized by Apple due to the Apple Developer Program membership fees.
-"Apple could not verify 'Battery Toolkit.app' is free of malware" refers to [lack of notarizaion](https://support.apple.com/en-us/102445), not to having detected abnormalities.
+> This step is necessary, because the app has not been notarized by Apple due to the membership fees of the Apple Developer Program.
+"Apple could not verify 'Battery Toolkit.app' is free of malware" refers to the [lack of notarizaion](https://support.apple.com/en-us/102445), not to any anomalies detected.

 # Usage